Magnus Brahe (1790–1844)

-Count Nils Magnus Brahe (1790–1844) was a Swedish statesman and soldier, known as the influential favorite of king Charles XIV John of Sweden.
+Nils Magnus Brahe (2 September 1790 – 16 September 1844) was a Swedish statesman and military officer during the War of the Sixth Coalition.
+He served as the Marshal of the Realm between 1831–1844 and was known as the influential favourite of Charles XIV John, King of Sweden.

+Biography

+Early life
-Nils Magnus Brahe was the son of Swedish Count Magnus Fredrik Brahe (1756–1826) in his first marriage with Baroness Ulrika Katarina Koskull (1759–1805), and thus a member of the Brahe comital family.
-He was also a descendant of Swedish statesman Per Brahe.

-After studying in the University of Uppsala, he began his professional military career.
+Nils Magnus Brahe was born on 2 September 1790 to Count Magnus Fredrik Brahe (1756–1826) and his first wife Baroness Ulrika Katarina Koskull (1759–1805), thus making him a member of the Swedish branch of the Brahe family.
+He is a direct descendant of Per Brahe the Younger, Lord High Steward and Governor-General.
+After studying at Uppsala University, he pursued a professional military career as cornet at the Royal Life Regiment Brigade's Light Dragoons Corps at 19 years of age.
+Early as 1810, he became Cabinet Chamberlain and had close relations with Charles XIV John during his early reign.

+The King's favourite

+Not long thereafter, Brahe became one of the King's closet friends.
+He assisted Charles XIV John's correspondence with officials and servants.
 He fought in the War against Napoleon (1813–1814) under Jean Bernadotte who later ascended to the throne as Charles XIV John of Sweden (Swedish: Karl XIV Johan).
 He was in high favour with the French born king who had a poor command of the Swedish language.
 He became Marshal of the Realm, and especially from 1828 onwards, exercised an influence in public affairs.
 As a politician, he reportedly remained close to his stepmother, Countess Aurora Wilhelmina Koskull, who was active within Stockholm aristocratic circles and also related to the king's mistress Mariana Koskull.
 In 1837, he was elected a member of the Royal Swedish Academy of Sciences.